FAQ

 Will there be liability insurance to cover any problems resulting from the actions of a volunteer?

 Yes.
-While each volunteer’s insurance will be the primary insurance, the Village has purchased an umbrella liability policy.
+While each volunteer’s auto insurance will be the primary insurance for transportation services, the Village does have an umbrella liability policy.

 What if I need a service that isn’t listed?